 While “Chick-Fil-A” and “healthy” hardly ever belong in the same sentence, this case is an exception, which uses hard-boiled eggs, grilled chicken breasts, and just enough mayo to bind it all together in the food processor.
 It’s still fast food, but only in terms of how quickly the sandwich comes together.

-If you hear the word “detox” and imagine a grapefruit, you’re in for a pleasant surprise.
-Don't worry, the name detox might make you think this salad is restrictive, but because it’s loaded with nutrients from the pulverized veggies, nuts and seeds, and the simple lemony dressing, you'll fill right up.
-We promise you won’t be craving cookies later.
+The name “detox” might make you think this salad is restrictive, but don’t worry.
+Since it’s loaded with nutrients from the pulverized veggies, nuts, seeds, and the simple lemony dressing, you’ll fill right up.

-Taking a break from crab, these perfectly flaky, baked fish cakes are made with lower-cholesterol cod.
+Taking a break from the usual crab cakes, these perfectly flaky, baked fish cakes are made with lower-cholesterol cod.
 Flavored with lemon zest, lemon juice, lemon pepper, and lemon salt, they’re as fresh-tasting as it gets.

 A food processor is a must-have if you’re into no-bake desserts.
-Use it to throw together these five-minute, vegan brownies.
-There’s even a chocolaty frosting for them—and of course, it’s made in the food processor too.
+Use it to throw together these 5-minute vegan brownies.
+There’s even a chocolaty frosting for them — and of course, it’s made in the food processor too.

 Thanks to the substitution of avocado, this decadent-tasting bread is totally butter-free and low in saturated fat.
 The fruit gets puréed seamlessly into the cocoa-dusted batter with the food processor, so while it’s lending its heart-healthy fats to provide that soft texture, you’d never actually see or taste it in there.

-Classic chocolate truffles are all about the heavy cream, but these go totally dairy-free, getting their creaminess from a combo of dates, cacao powder, and almond butter.
-No fussing with a double boiler to melt chocolate, either; the food processor dramatically simplifies the process.
+Classic chocolate truffles are all about the heavy cream, but these go dairy-free, getting their creaminess from a combo of dates, cacao powder, and almond butter.
+No fussing with a double boiler to melt chocolate, either — the food processor dramatically simplifies the process.